 Dehydration is probably the largest contributor to muscle soreness related to exercise.

 2. Warm-Up and Cool Down for Workouts

-Most of us have a vague knowledge that warming up before a workout and cooling down afterwards might be good, but is it really that important?
+Most of us have a vague knowledge that warming up before a workout and cooling down afterward might be good, but is it really that important?

 Warming up and cooling down properly really is important when doing strenuous exercise.
 Both of these activities are known to decrease the risk of injuries to muscles and bones.

 There have been studies that indicate that not taking the time to stretch muscles out before starting your exercise routine will actually aggravate muscle soreness.

 Gentle stretching exercises before and after are great remedies for sore muscles.